pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-arc-challenge.liquid.md

 where the agent can perform well even after seeing a few examples of a particular task, the way humans generally are able to solve this type of task.

+A human test taker does not need to train for solving a particular task, even when it has not seen it before, a system taking the ARC test still requires multiple non-intersecting data sets, one used during development, another for testing and the final one which is the actual evaluation.

+In that respect any system capable of achievement human-level performance in the ARC benchmark would necessarily be [less intelligent than a human with the same performance]( /chollet-general-intelligence-test#quantifying-the-intelligence-of-a-system ).
+This is a direct consequence of the fact that the human needs has greater generalization capabilities.

 ## Building systems with human-like intelligence

 ### Fixing the priors